Understanding a Root Canal

 You can also limit your sugary foods and carbohydrates intake, which stick to the teeth and foster plaque build-up.
 So there was a good reason why your parents were buzzkills about only having one piece of candy on Halloween night.

 How Much Does a Root Canal Cost?

 Root canals can alleviate pain and restore the integrity of an infected tooth.
-But without insurance, these procedures can be inaccessible for most.
+But if not covered by insurance, these procedures can be inaccessible for most.
 The average price of a root canal without insurance is $1,336.

 That’s a steep price to pay, and it bars many individuals from receiving the dental care they desperately need.
 It’s time to break down these barriers without breaking the bank.

 How To Afford a Root Canal

 Flossy is an affordable alternative to dental insurance that uses a pay-as-you-go model, so you only pay for the services you need.
 No deductibles, no monthly premiums, no annual fees, and no membership costs.
 Flossy can also be used as a supplemental discount for procedures insurance won’t cover.
 So you can smile easy knowing you’re getting the best price.

 We offer up to 50% off dental procedures, from routine cleanings to emergency procedures like crowns or fillings.
 You can get a root canal from a trusted dentist for a much cheaper price.
 All this can be done through our tech-enabled app, removing the headache associated with traditional scheduling.

 And there’s no waiting period to meet with one of our trusted providers, who are vetted based on a rigorous list of criteria: